 Why use an Instant Pot?

-The Instant Pot is the modern pressure cooker that makes soups and stews with lightning speed compared to other methods.
+The Instant Pot is the modern pressure cooker that makes soups, stews and other comfort foods like this Instant Pot Pulled Pork, with lightning speed compared to other methods.

 It’s not just a pressure cooker!
-It does a whole lot more like sautés and sears, some models come with a yogurt maker function, you can use them to bake bread and even cheesecakes, AND it can act just like a slow cooker.
+It does a whole lot more like sautés and sears; some models come with a yogurt maker function, you can use them for baking bread and even cheesecakes, AND it can act just like a slow cooker.

 So, it’s a multi-functional, safe, and versatile kitchen appliance that makes food in less than an hour and cleans in a snap!